hankpeeples/hankpeeples/README.md

 ## 👋 Hi, I’m Henry Peeples

 ### 👀 Current intrests ...
-- Learning more advanced C++
+- Learning more advanced Java
-- Learning C and Bash
-- Learning Go (GoLang)
+- Learning GoLang

 ---

 ### 🎓 College
-- I am attending the University of North Texas in pursuit of a degree in computer science
+- I am a senior at the University of North Texas in pursuit of a degree in computer science.

 ---